-8 Points To Consider For A Corporate Cyber Security Policy (Part 2)
+8 Points to Consider When Building a Corporate Cyber Security Policy

 In Part 1 of our series on creating a robust cyber security policy, we looked at issues such as employee training, cyber security priorities and focus, monitoring and updating and so on.
 Today, we look at a list of 8 questions that every company should be asking about its cyber security policy to ensure its robustness.

 Is the cyber security policy aligned with the business strategy?

 A lot of companies treat cyber security as solely within the IT Department’s remit.
 This can result in situations where the cyber security will lag behind plans being made and executed by the business divisions leading to security policies always being out of sync and playing catch up rather than being integral to planning.

 What’s the level of importance that board members or senior executives place on cyber security?

 Is it something that is discussed in Board meetings?
 Is it something that forms part of the Key Performance Indicators of the Business Units?
 Because it should be.
 The KPIs should not only track revenue but risks as well and this includes things like regulatory lapses or digital security breaches and so on.